Frequently Asked Questions

 When you start your search for funding, your first stop should be the office of your individual academic department.
 Department offices can provide you with information about fellowships and other forms of grant assistance; research assistantships; teaching assistantships; and external funding sources.

 If you do not qualify for aid through your department, you want to consider borrowing loans.
-Federal Student Loans are available to U.S. citizens and permanent residents through the FAO.
+Federal Student Loans are available to U.S. citizens and eligible noncitizens through the FAO.
 You may also seek funding through private lenders outside of Stanford.

 International students are encouraged to first speak with their academic department for any eligible department support.
-Most graduate student loan programs are for US Citizens and Permanent Residents only.
-A few US banks will offer student loans to international students if the loan is co-signed by a creditworthy US citizen or permanent resident.
+Most graduate student loan programs are for US Citizens and eligible noncitizens only.
+A few US banks will offer student loans to international students if the loan is co-signed by a creditworthy US citizen or eligible noncitizen.

 To be considered for educational loans, you will need to complete the following required forms every year: